 The patient is interviewed as comfortably as possible with the following questions in mind:

-- Is there any possible evidence of mental disorder?
+- Is there any possible evidence of mental illness?

 - Is there a risk to the health or safety of the patient or a danger to others?